infiniflow/ragflow/docs/references/http_api_reference.md

   - `"model_name"`, `string`
     The chat model name.
 If not set, the user's default chat model will be used.
   - `"temperature"`: `float`
     Controls the randomness of the model's predictions.
-A lower temperature increases the model's confidence in its responses; a higher temperature increases creativity and diversity.
+A lower temperature results in more conservative responses, while a higher temperature yields more creative and diverse responses.
 Defaults to `0.1`.
   - `"top_p"`: `float`
     Also known as “nucleus sampling”, this parameter sets a threshold to select a smaller set of words to sample from.
 It focuses on the most likely words, cutting off the less probable ones.
 Defaults to `0.3`
   - `"presence_penalty"`: `float`